richardhopton/smartbed-mqtt/README.md

 This project aims to enable remote control of smart beds from HomeAssistant.

-Initial support is for:-
+Support is for:-

-- Sleeptracker AI controlled beds such as the Tempur Ergo Smart Base.
+- Sleeptracker AI controlled beds such as the Tempur Ergo/Extend, BeautyRest SmartMotion, and Serta Perfect Smart Bases

 # Installation